 By the 1990s Bellefontaine was thriving, but much of St. Louis’ population had moved west, sending many urban neighborhoods into decline.
 The Cemetery Association began working to cultivate community development, along with partners including Habitat for Humanity, New Sunny Mount Baptist Church, and the cemetery’s affiliate, Union West Florissant Development Corporation.
 These partnerships have yielded hundreds of rebuilt homes, grants to community groups, and ongoing planning to bring jobs and services to the neighborhood.
 Commitment to its community is an important part of Bellefontaine Cemetery’s mission.

 The beginning of the twenty-first century brought renewed invigoration to the cemetery.
 The Hotchkiss Chapel was renovated in 2010, converting the unused receiving tomb in the rear to an indoor columbarium and carefully restoring the chapel.
 An outdoor columbarium was constructed between Cascade and Cypress Lakes on the western side of the cemetery.
 The Cemetery Association completed a Master Plan in 2012 to ensure that Bellefontaine would remain one of the premier cemeteries in the country.
-The plan addresses the best future uses for undeveloped land, and serves as a guide to preserving, protecting, and enhancing the historic landscape.
-In order to honor and recognize the vast collection of trees in the cemetery, Bellefontaine became a recognized certified Level II cemetery.
-The mission of the arboretum is to enhance the cemetery by increasing tree species diversity, providing a critical habitat for birds and small mammals, and providing an urban oasis for the community.
+The plan addresses the best future uses for undeveloped land and serves as a guide to preserving, protecting, and enhancing the historic landscape.
+In order to honor and recognize the vast collection of trees in the cemetery, Bellefontaine became a recognized certified Level II arboretum.
+The mission of the arboretum is to enhance the cemetery by increasing tree species diversity, providing critical habitat for birds and small mammals, and providing an urban oasis for the community.